+The Macquarie group maintains an internal capitalisation framework to ensure a prudent approach to managing subsidiary capitalisation and ratings.
 Various restrictions or costs exist on the transfer of capital within the Macquarie accounting consolidated group.
 For example:

-- Licensed entities such as Australian Financial Services Licensed (AFSL) entities are required to maintain minimum capital requirements to comply with their licence.
-Macquarie seeks to maintain a sufficient level of capital within these entities to ensure compliance with these regulations - Where retained earnings are transferred from related entities, tax costs may be payable on repatriation which may reduce the actual amount of available capital - As an ADI, Macquarie is subject to the prudential limits imposed by APRA Prudential Standard APS 222: Associations with Related Entities - RMG also manage and monitor internal limits on exposures to related entities which, combined with APRA's prudential limits, seeks to minimise contagion risk.
+- Regulated and licensed entities such as Australian Financial Services Licensed (AFSL) entities are required to maintain minimum capital levels to comply with their regulatory requirements.
+Macquarie seeks to maintain a sufficient level of capital within these entities to ensure compliance with these regulations - Where retained earnings are transferred from related entities, tax costs may be payable on repatriation which may reduce the actual amount of available capital - As an ADI, Macquarie is subject to the prudential limits imposed by APRA Prudential Standard APS 222 Associations with Related Entities - FMG and RMG also manage and monitor internal limits on exposures to related entities which, combined with APRA's prudential limits, seeks to minimise contagion risk.